 Software development: the techniques, technologies, and methodologies used in the creation of software products.
 The process involves writing and maintaining the source code, plus documenting, testing, and bug fixing.

-With over 50,000 customers, Atlassian is in a unique position to spot software development trends by tapping into our best resource: our customers.
 We surveyed more 18,000 customers and software development professionals, and want to share some of what we discovered here.

 Top development teams use agile, Git, and continuous delivery